 having a straightforward interpretation.
-The contribution in Eq.~\eqref{eq13} arises only if the momentum and spin of the $\chi_1$ produced in the decay match those of the $\chi_1$ already present in the beam.
-In that case it cancels the result in Eq.~\eqref{eq11} in full agreement with the Pauli exclusion principle.
+The contribution in \eqref{eq14} arises only if the momentum and spin of the $\chi_1$ produced in the decay match those of the $\chi_1$ already present in the beam.
+In that case it cancels the result in \eqref{eq12} in full agreement with the Pauli exclusion principle.

-We can now integrate over the entire final-state phase space in Eqs.~\eqref{eq9} and \eqref{eq12} with the results illustrated by the cut diagrams in Figs.~\ref{fig1b} and \ref{fig1c}, respectively.
-In Fig.~\ref{fig1b}, we may imagine an additional $\chi_1$ line contributing a factor of $2E_{\mathbf{p}_1}V_3$ canceled by the state normalization in finite volume.
+We can now integrate over the entire final-state phase space in \eqref{eq10} and \eqref{eq13} with the results illustrated by the cut diagrams in Figs.~\ref{fig2b} and \ref{fig2c}, respectively.
+In Fig.~\ref{fig2b}, we may imagine an additional $\chi_1$ line contributing a factor of $2E_{\bm{p}_1}V_3$ canceled by the state normalization in finite volume.
+The diagrams in Figs.~\ref{fig2a} and \ref{fig2c} are identical, and, up to normalization factors, the phase-space integration in \eqref{eq14} reproduces \eqref{eq5}.

-The diagram in Fig.~\ref{fig1c} is exactly the same as the one shown in Fig.~\ref{fig1a}.
-It is important to keep in mind that similar contributions cannot be interpreted as simple products of two diagrams, as might seem to be the case from the right-hand side of Eq.~\eqref{eq1}.
+In principle, it is possible to express the large three‑dimensional volume in the denominator of \eqref{eq14} in terms of the incoming particle flux and define a cross section, treating the Pauli‑blocking effect as a two‑particle process.
+However, the resulting cross section would be negative and would contain a delta function.
+It is important to keep in mind that similar contributions cannot be interpreted as simple products of two diagrams, as might seem to be the case from the right-hand side of \eqref{eq1}.
 If crossed fermionic legs are cut, there is always an additional minus sign, as can be understood from the above discussion of the two interfering contributions.
-Such a diagram can never appear alone, and only makes sense when combined with the one in Fig.~\ref{fig1b}.
+Such a diagram can never appear on its own and only makes sense when combined with the one in Fig.~\ref{fig2b}.

-Before we conclude, let us note that a similar effect can also be derived for bosonic particles.
-In that case, the analogue of Eq.~\eqref{eq13} involves a plus sign.
-The crossed-leg diagrams then represent a process in which the occupation number of a Fock space state increases from one to two, rather than from zero to one~\cite{Blazek:2021zoj}.